 When Cornerstone University student Brittany Jacobson (B.A.
 '16) attended a human trafficking conference in 2013, she knew that God was telling her to do something and that staying back just wasn't an option.

-On March 22, Cornerstone PGS students Brent Gravenhof and Liza Alvarez were awarded with the prestigious ACG Cup title for 2016.
+On March 22, Cornerstone PGS students Brent Gravenhof and Liza Alvarez were awarded the prestigious ACG Cup title for 2016.

 On Friday, February 26, Olympic gold medalist Earl Young stepped onto the stage in Christ Chapel to share his story.